 Start by removing the plug hole or drain cover.
 The simplest way to do this is to put your finger in hole and lift out or push an old toothbrush through and lift.
 Give the drain cover a good clean with a toothbrush using either vinegar or a mixture of water and bicarbonate of soda.

 You can also spray your favorite bathroom cleaner inside the drain and really scrub using the toothbrush to remove mould build up.
 Replace the cover and clean around the top of the plug hole.
 If you have stubborn build up try removing it with a toothpick.

 - Shower drain giving you grief also?
 Learn how to unclog a shower drain properly.

 How to clean a ceramic sink

-To begin scrub away any dirt with a mixture of washing up liquid and warm water, mixed in a bowl.
+To begin cleaning a ceramic sink scrub away any dirt with a mixture of washing up liquid and warm water, mixed in a bowl.
 Soak some paper towels in vinegar and use them to line the sink.
 Leave for half an hour, then remove and rub off with a damp cloth.
 This will remove any limescale deposits too.